 'They keep you feeling safe from police brutality and a society that sees Black people as infiltrators even though we were first people on the earth.
-You've fed people, [older people who were lonely] ... brought people together, not just people with convictions, everyone.
+You've fed people, [older people who were lonely] ... brought people together, not people convictions, everyone.
 What comes with crime prevention is a whole lot of other issues in people's lives'.